OctoPrint/OctoPrint/docs/plugins/hooks.rst

       :caption: `read_m115_response.py <https://github.com/OctoPrint/Plugin-Examples/blob/master/read_m115_response.py>`_

    :param MachineCom comm_instance: The :class:`~octoprint.util.comm.MachineCom` instance which triggered the hook.
-   :param str line: The line recieved from the printer.
+   :param str line: The line received from the printer.
-   :return: The recieved line or in any case, a modified version of it.
+   :return: The received line or in any case, a modified version of it.
    :rtype: str

 .. _sec-plugins-hook-comm-protocol-scripts: